mpacific/Roku-Control-Node/README.md

 ### Features
 - Mark app as active in the app list
+- Support for multiple Rokus in a network

 ## Source Documentation
 APIs used as referenced from the [Roku documentation](https://sdkdocs.roku.com/display/sdkdoc/External+Control+API)